jeanlucthumm/code-arena/mds/briefing.md

 - Should human review always be required before merging?
 - Should we introduce “hard mode” where AI can propose direct PRs?

+# **11. Implementation Chunks**

+**Orchestrator & Worktree Setup.** CLI scaffold that reads run config, creates per-attempt worktrees, and prepares container launch metadata.

+**Container Runner & Agent Bridge.** Launch devenv OCI containers per worktree, feed prompts to CLI coders, stream logs, and manage their lifecycle.

+**Result Harvest & Comparison.** Gather diffs and metadata from each attempt, stash per-attempt artifacts, and determine the winner with rationale placed in a report directory.

+**Cleanup & Post-Run Tasks.** Prune worktrees and containers, archive logs, and reset the environment so the next tournament starts from a clean state.